parse-community/docs/_includes/js/queries.md

 });
 </code></pre>

 ## Compound Queries

+For more complex queries you might need compound queries.
+A compound query is a logical combination (e. g. "and" or "or") of sub queries.

+Note that we do not support GeoPoint or non-filtering constraints (e.g. `near`, `withinGeoBox`, `limit`, `skip`, `ascending`/`descending`, `include`) in the subqueries of the compound query.

+### OR-ed query constraints

 If you want to find objects that match one of several queries, you can use `Parse.Query.or` method to construct a query that is an OR of the queries passed in.
 For instance if you want to find players who either have a lot of wins or a few wins, you can do:

 <pre><code class="javascript">
 var lotsOfWins = new Parse.Query("Player");